gordonwoodhull/quarto-typst-engine/README.md

 # Experimental Typst Engine for Quarto

-A demonstration of a Quarto external engine that enables using Typst syntax directly in Quarto documents.
+A demonstration of a Quarto engine extension that enables using Typst syntax directly in Quarto documents.
 This project has been updated to use the new `ExecutionEngineDiscovery` interface coming in Quarto 1.9.

+This is just an experiment and not for production use!

 ## How it Works